Eating out in St Ives

 Let’s just stay local…

-Then of course, for those evenings after a busy day on the beach, you can always just unwind in our very own Stable Bar and Restaurant… Fresh, local ingredients, a great kids’ menu, and our famous home-baked pizzas: eating out, made simple.
+Then of course, for those evenings after a busy day on the beach, you can always just unwind at Polmanter with a meal from our very own Stable Bar and Restaurant… At the moment, we’re operating as a take-away.
+Freshly made, Cornish food delivered straight to your pitch.
+Perfect.

 Between us, the Polmanter team has an encyclopedic knowledge of local pubs, takeaways, restaurants and cafes.
 If you want any more recommendations, please just ask us.